 “All non-accredited investors, either alone or with a purchaser representative, must be sophisticated—that is, they must have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.”

-So, while a blog wont turn you into Warren Buffett, it will at least introduce you to some skills required to be a more “Sophisticated Investor.”
+So, while this blog post won’t turn you into Warren Buffett, it will at least introduce some skills required to be a more “Sophisticated Investor.”

 Cap Rate Defined

 One of the most common questions I get when discussing real estate investing is how I evaluate properties to determine the investment potential.
 While there are many factors that come into play, the one criteria that is critical to get right in the evaluation is the capitalization rate, or cap (CAP) rate for short.

 The easiest way to understand cap rate is the expected return (as a percent) an investment will generate based on the net operating income (NOI) of the asset.

 CAP rate is applied against the market value of the property to determine NOI.
 For example, a property worth $1 million and being sold at a cap rate of 10 would be expected to generate annual NOI of $100k.

 Mind you that you are not going to find a property with that kind of cap rate these days; this illustration is simply for easier math.
 Also, cap rate does not include debt service.
 If you are financing the acquisition, that gets factored in later.

 First, let’s talk about some expectations when it comes to cap rates and how to determine what cap rate to use and when.